JonikSuper/Machine-learning/README.md

 "Data" folder contain csv-data files with discription (.txt).

-Code present in two versions: R and Python.
+Code present in two languages: R and Python.
+Both wrote in Jupyter Notebook (R initially in RStudio).